Would you prefer to view this website based on your location?

 Potential EV drivers are mostly worried about the charging infrastructure

 In the Netherlands and the UK, almost 7 out of 10 potential EV drivers would not opt for an electric car due to the price.
-Concerns about charging costs, particularly amongst French and German potential EV drivers, have decreased, as have concerns about not being able to find enough charging stations when needed.
+Concerns about charging costs, particularly among French and German potential EV drivers, have decreased, as have concerns about not being able to find enough charging stations when needed.

 Potential EV drivers are mostly worried about the charging infrastructure